History of Taiwan (1945–present): Democratic period

 The KMT also retained control of the legislature in the Legislative Yuan elections in January 2008.
 In the presidential election in May 2008, KMT candidate Ma Ying-jeou ran on a platform supporting friendlier relations with mainland China and economic reforms and defeated DPP candidate Frank Hsieh with 58.48% of the vote.

 Ma was re-elected, and the KMT retained its majority in the Legislative Yuan, in combined elections in January 2012.
 In the 2016 elections, the DPP regained power with Tsai Ing-wen becoming Taiwan's first female president.

 On 24 May 2017, the Constitutional Court ruled that same-sex couples have a right to marry, and gave the Legislature Yuan two years to adequately amend Taiwanese marriage laws.
 According to the court ruling, if amendments are not passed within two years, same-sex marriages will automatically become legal.
 In effect, Taiwan (ROC) became the first country in Asia and the first non-UN sovereign state to allow same-sex marriage in May 2019.

-The local elections held on November 24, 2018 resulted in a major setback for the DPP majority and led to President Tsai Ing-wen resignation as leader of the party.
+The local elections held on November 24, 2018, resulted in a major setback for the DPP majority and led to President Tsai Ing-wen resignation as leader of the party.
 The DPP lost a total of nine legislative seats, giving the KMT control of the majority of the 22 seats.
 KMT mayoral candidates won in New Taipei City, Taichung and Kaohsiung, the latter of which has been a political stronghold for the DPP for 20 years.

 In May 2019, Taiwan became the first country in Asia to legalize same-sex marriage.

-In January, 2020, Tsai Ing-wen was re-elected in the presidential election.
+In January 2020, Tsai Ing-wen was re-elected in the presidential election.
 In the parliamentary election President Tsai's Democratic Progressive Party (DPP) won majority 61 out of 113 seats.
 The Kuomintang (KMT) won 38 seats.

 The 2022 visit by Nancy Pelosi to Taiwan resulted in increased tensions between Taiwan and China while reinforcing US-Taiwan ties.
 In response to the trip the PLA conducted military exercises around Taiwan, included missile launches which overflew Taiwan.

+In January 2024, William Lai Ching-te of the ruling Democratic Progressive Party won Taiwan's presidential elections.
+However, for the first time since 2004, no party won a majority in the simultaneous legislative election.
+Instead, 51 seats were secured by the Democratic Progressive Party (DPP), 52 seats by the Kuomintang (KMT), and the Taiwan People's Party (TPP) secured eight seats.